 Let me save you some time, and lots of frustration and help guide you through this process.

 This article contains affiliate links.
-This means, if a purchase is made through a link provided, we may make a commission at no increased charge to you.
+So, if a purchase is made through a link provided, we may make a commission at no increased charge to you.
 See disclosures for more information.

-My focus is primarily on the needs of the working mom and making the transition back to work as smooth as possible.
+The focus here is primarily on the needs of the working mom and making the transition back to work as smooth as possible.
 But that is not to say these tips wouldn’t be just as useful for the moms that stay at home as well.

 Where will you be pumping?

 Will you have access to an outlet?
-Will you have a lot of space to keep your breast pump?
-Do you need to have a compact way to carry everything?
+Do you have a lot of space to keep your breast pump?
+Will you need to have a compact way to carry everything?

 How much time will you have to pump at work during the day?

-Is efficiancy a high priortity for you?
+Is efficiency a high priority for you?
 Do you need to ensure the greatest quality in the least amount of time?

 We are all in a rush these days, I know.
 Being a working mom is like having two full time jobs.
 Adding in pumping to the mix, can be brutal.
 It is really important to have a high quality, efficient pump when working and pumping.